Listen to Les McKeown read this blog post:

 3. You’re rushing the decision

-Here’s the difference: In the smaller, simpler business, you can make a decision fast, and implement it quickly.
-Now you have a larger, more complex business, making decisions fast actually slows down the implementation process – sometimes crippling it entirely.
+Here’s the difference: In the smaller, simpler organization, you can make a decision fast, and implement it quickly.
+Now you're larger, more complex, making decisions fast actually slows down the implementation process – sometimes crippling it entirely.

 Not slow – you don’t need to descend into to paralysis by analysis – just slow-er: take a little longer to make the initial decision, and watch the rate of implementation rise.